We discuss how to write a press release that brings in maximum sales and increased brand awareness this Christmas…

 You need to get your point across in the first couple of sentences.
 The second paragraph expands on the first with relevant quotes introduced from business leaders, including a job title.
 The final paragraph will include referencing websites and links to products and services, as well as social media connections.

 The best way to target journalists is…

 It is essential to know what press and journalists you will be targeting.
 Bigfoot Digital have built relationships with a list of professional editors who regularly distribute press releases for our clients.
-Building a bank of contacts in essential to press release success as you can reach out to them when it comes to publications and social media sharing.
-Here are a list of contacts you may want to consider:
+Once you understand how to write a press release, the important work only just begins.
+Building up a strong bank of contacts is essential to press release success as you can reach out to them when it comes to publications and social media sharing.
+Here is a list of sources you may want to consider for finding potential contacts:

 PR distribution sites

 When you do your research, identify working patterns and deadlines.
 You want to contact them in advance so they can fit you into their busy schedules.
 Don’t leave it to the last minute!

 Are you looking for more marketing insights this Christmas?
 Why not check out our 12 days of Christmas page, where we have shared more tips!